Diffusion Tensor Estimation with Uncertainty Calibration: Results and Discussion

 In the experimental results presented above, we have used exclusively the epistemic uncertainty to detect large estimation errors and domain shift.
 The data-dependent uncertainty, $u$, on the other hand, is mainly intended to capture the data-dependent uncertainty and not the uncertainty in the model.
 To show that $u$ can capture data-dependent uncertainty, we performed a simulation experiment where we added different amounts of noise to the diffusion-weighted measurements in the dHCP scans.
 Specifically, we used Rician noise with signal to noise ratio (SNR) in the range [20,35] dB.
+Clearly, this simulated noise is added on top of the measurement noise.
 Figure \ref{fig:noise_dependent_uncertainty} shows the computed data-dependent uncertainty as a function of SNR for three test subjects.
 It also shows the relation between this uncertainty and the estimation error for orientation of major eigenvector, FA, and MD.
-There is a clear, mostly monotonic, trend in all these plots.
-Uncertainty, $u$, increases with higher noise (lower SNR).
-Moreover, $u$ is a good indicator of the increase in estimation error for $\theta$, FA, and MD due to stronger noise.
+There is a clear monotonic trend in all these plots.
 The results of this experiment show that the data-dependent uncertainty computed by the proposed DL model has the potential to predict measurement noise and the concomitant increase in estimation error.